AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-edge/README.md

    $username@$edge_device_hostname:/home/$username
 ```

 With the certificates successfully uploaded, please proceed with connecting to the Azure IoT Edge gateway using ssh and [install Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge/how-to-provision-single-device-linux-x509#install-iot-edge).
-If you encounter any issues, please make sure to read through the [Troubleshooting](#troubleshooting) section.
+If you encounter any issues, please make sure to read the [Troubleshooting](#troubleshooting) section.

 After a successful installation the configuration file `/etc/aziot/config.toml` will look like this, given that your Azure IoT Hub hostname is `example.azure-devices.net`, your IoT Edge gateway hostname is `azureiotedgedevice`, and the computer username is `pi`.